Annuity Income Riders for Fixed Index Annuities Explained

 Guaranteed Lifetime Withdrawal Benefit Riders (GLWBs) guarantee the policy holder that they will be able to withdraw a specified percentage of their income value for as long as they live.
 Typically, the income value has been growing at a guaranteed rate while the contract is in deferral – that is until you start drawing income checks.

 Similarly, Lifetime Income Benefit Riders (LIBRs) pay lifetime income based on a percentage of the contracts income value.
 However, in this case the percentage is based on the life expectancy of the contract holder at the time income starts.
-This type of rider creates a predictable income check in retirement that will never decrease…or increase.
+This type of annuity income rider creates a predictable income check in retirement that will never decrease…or increase.

 Considering the fact that many Americans will spend as many years drawing retirement income as they spent earning paychecks, inflation can present a real challenge to those living on level income rider checks.